Advanced Flex & Rigid-Flex PCB Capabilities

 Controlled Impedance Designs

-As flex circuit design and components become more complicated with increasing signal switching speeds, it becomes necessary to slow certain circuits down, allowing specific functions of components to perform before others.
-The increase in processor clock speed and component switching speed on modern flex circuit means that the interconnecting paths (traces) need to be considered transmission lines instead of simple interconnections.
+As flex circuit designs and components become more complex with increasing signal switching speeds, it can be necessary to manage timing so that specific component functions occur before others.
+With higher processor clock speeds and switching speeds on modern flex circuits, interconnecting paths (traces) must be treated as transmission lines rather than simple interconnections.

-With today's higher speed requirements, controlled impedance traces are designed to minimize electrical reflections and ensure an error free transition between the track and interconnections.
-Flexible are rigid flex circuits are ideally suited for providing interconnections that are specifically designed to provide desired levels of signal integrity using “stripline” or “microstrip” techniques.
+To support these higher speed requirements, controlled impedance traces are used to reduce electrical reflections and promote error-free transitions between traces and interconnections.
+Flex and rigid-flex circuits are well-suited for interconnections engineered for signal integrity using stripline or microstrip techniques.

 Laser Drilled Slots and Holes

-Laser hole drilling of vias, micro holes, pinholes, nozzles, orifices, and slots with dimensional and positional tolerances of 5 um or better can be achieved.
-Laser drilling processes utilize various wavelengths including ultraviolet (UV), CO2, or hybrid (both UV and CO2) depending on the hole diameter and material selection.
+Laser hole drilling can be used for vias, micro holes, pinholes, nozzles, orifices, and slots, achieving dimensional and positional tolerances of 5 µm or better.
+Laser drilling processes can utilize ultraviolet (UV), CO2, or hybrid systems (both UV and CO2), selected based on hole diameter and material choice.

-Best in class laser equipment with extremely precise depth control to accurately cut the underlying substrate of a flex circuit.
-Precise laser beams can skive (cut off in thin layers) circuit openings with the utmost precision.
+Best-in-class laser equipment with precise depth control can accurately cut underlying substrates in flex circuits.
+Laser beams can also skive circuit openings by removing thin layers with high precision.

 Sculptured Flex Circuits

-Sculptured fingers provide a more reliable alternative to mechanically fastened crimp pins.
-This allows the circuit to have a thicker copper trace in the areas that require a higher structural strength or where the current is strongest.
-The thinner parts of the trace help the circuit maintain its flexibility.
+Sculptured fingers are presented as a more reliable alternative to mechanically fastened crimp pins.
+This approach allows thicker copper traces where structural strength or higher current is needed, while thinner trace regions help preserve flexibility.

 EMI Shielding

-Shielding is applied when a flex or rigid-flex printed circuit board application requires limits in electromagnetic and/or electrostatic interference.
-Protective shielding can be patterned or solid copper or conductive silver ink.
+Shielding is used when a flex or rigid-flex application must limit electromagnetic and/or electrostatic interference.
+Protective shielding can be patterned or made of solid copper or conductive silver ink.

 Ultrasonic Welding

-Ultrasonic welding is a technique utilizing high frequency ultrasonic acoustic vibrations to weld objects together.
-With ultrasonic welding, there are no connective bolts, nails, soldering materials, or adhesives necessary to bind the materials together so that flexible printed circuits can be combined with diverse materials and substances.
-With the pre-assembly of various application-specific adhesive systems, the flexible circuit board can be easily and permanently bonded with many different materials.
+Ultrasonic welding uses high-frequency ultrasonic acoustic vibrations to join objects.
+This technique does not require bolts, nails, soldering materials, or adhesives to bind materials together, allowing flexible printed circuits to be combined with diverse materials and substances.
+With pre-assembly of application-specific adhesive systems, the flexible circuit can be permanently bonded with many different materials.

-Desired stiffening effects can be realized by using backplates made of plastic or aluminum as when they are bonded to the FPC the provide protection of electronic components or to help dissipate heat.
-Using this technique, we can also encapsulate the flexible PCB to guarantee certain IP ratings of customer devices.
+Stiffening effects can be achieved using plastic or aluminum backplates.
+When bonded to the flexible printed circuit (FPC), backplates can protect electronic components or help dissipate heat.
+Using this approach, flexible PCBs can also be encapsulated to guarantee certain IP ratings for customer devices.

 Graphic Overlays

-Graphic Overlays can be placed over flex circuits, and are typically are used in conjunction with LEDs, LCD displays, or dome switches mounted on the circuits.
+Graphic overlays can be placed over flex circuits and are typically used with LEDs, LCD displays, or dome switches mounted on the circuits.
+This approach supports assemblies where the flex circuit integrates with display or switch interfaces under an overlay.

 Connector and Pin Assembly

-When it comes to assembling flex circuits, we have the capability to provide very specific services for connectors and pin assemblies based on the design.
-While we do not provide full SMT services we do provide flexible PCBs with Zero Insertion Force (ZIF) connectors, mechanical crimp on connectors, Z-axis connectors, and both through hole and surface mount connectors (typically circular, D-sub, pin and socket).
+For flex circuit assembly, Epec provides specific connector and pin assembly services based on the design.
+While full SMT services are not provided, flexible PCBs can be supplied with Zero Insertion Force (ZIF) connectors, mechanical crimp-on connectors, Z-axis connectors, and both through-hole and surface mount connectors.
+Connector styles referenced include circular, D-sub, and pin-and-socket types.

 Eccobond

-Eccobond is a two-part epoxy coating that is applied to rigid flex and stiffener flex interfaces to provide strain relief.
-The most vulnerable place on a rigid flex pcb is the area where a rigid PCB or a stiffener come together as at that point the flexible PCB can be bent past the 90-degree mark which can break the circuitry and cause an open.
+Eccobond is a two-part epoxy coating applied at rigid-flex interfaces and stiffener-to-flex interfaces to provide strain relief.
+The most vulnerable area on a rigid-flex design is where a rigid PCB or stiffener meets the flexible circuit.
+At that transition, the flexible PCB can be bent past the 90-degree mark, which can break circuitry and create an open.

-Eccobond is most effective when bonding dissimilar substrates (FR4/Polyimide), as it was designed for use where shock and peel resistance are desired.
-It is available in various degrees of hardness formulations, colored either black or clear, and is applied using a fillet technique with specialized dispensing equipment.
+Eccobond is most effective when bonding dissimilar substrates such as FR4 and polyimide and is intended for use where shock and peel resistance are required.
+It is available in various hardness formulations, in black or clear, and is applied using a fillet technique with specialized dispensing equipment.

 Harness The Advanced Capabilities of Flex and Rigid-Flex Circuits